sumant86/node-rest-api/readme.md

 -   `connectors`: The connector layer allows application to connect with database for all queries.
 Currently connectors are available for MySql & Mssql.
 For this database details credentials need to be added to .env file.
+    MYsql connector is using mysql driver.
+MSSql connector is using mssql & tedious driver, it is upon user to choose the drivers based on flexiblity.

 -   The `utils` folder contains useful utilities and helpers.